 Other health risks include:

 There is a strong relationship between sleep deprivation and

 Moreover, having poor sleep quality has been shown to induce atherosclerosis, a heart condition where plaque build-up in the arteries can obstruct the blood flow and could be fatal.

 If you‘re staying up late, chances are you’re going to be snacking.
-More than 50% of Malaysian binge-watchers enjoy eating while catching up on their TV shows.
-Consuming food during what should be your sleeping time is unhealthy behaviour.
-It is also the reason why staying up late could lead to a higher body mass index (BMI) and obesity.
+Consuming food during what should be your sleeping time is unhealthy behavior.
+It is also the reason why staying up late could lead to a higher body mass index (BMI) and risk of obesity.

 There are some things that you can do for your health if you’re a binge-watching enthusiast:

 Set a curfew

 TCM believes that we should be awake and asleep according to our meridian clock.
 According to this, our ideal bedtime is 11 pm.

 Staying up past 11 pm prevents the regeneration of Liver